Storm Bram: ‘Very dangerous’ winds cause travel disruption and power outages

 After a week of persistent rain, Irish forecasting agency Met Eireann said soils across the country were already highly saturated and many rivers were approaching bank-full conditions, so additional rainfall was likely to result in surface and river flooding.

-ESB Networks confirmed that as of 4pm approximately 54,000 properties were without power, predominantly in counties Wexford, Cork, Tipperary, Kildare, Dublin, Meath and Westmeath.
+ESB Networks confirmed that at 4pm approximately 54,000 properties were without power, but the number had been reduced to 25,000 by 8pm.

 A spokesman said crews had been deployed to assess damage but added that further power outages could be expected.